learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 So we have the numerator of the formula sorted out.
-Let's finally write a function `covariance()` that will take heigt and weight lists we created earlier and return the covariance value using the functions we created earlier.
+Let's finally write a function `covariance()` that will take height and weight lists we created earlier and return the covariance value using the functions we created earlier.

 ```python